cqparts/cqparts/deployment/README.md

 ### Dependencies

-Only needed when first seting up host machine... or to update if it's been a while
+Only needed when first setting up host machine... or to update if it's been a while

 ```bash